12 Foolproof Steps to Create Python Package [Tutorial]

 ],

-When a user installs your DataValidator package, the packages listed in install_requires will be installed automatically.
-The requirements.txt can be used by developers working on your DataValidator package to set up a virtual environment with the necessary dependencies.
+As soon as users download your DataValidator package, the linked packages in install_requires will be automatically downloaded too.
+Developers of your DataValidator package can use requirements.txt to create a virtual environment with all the necessary dependencies.

 After we create python package, the Python Package Index (PyPI) is the go-to repository for Python packages, and we'll be using it as our example.